rails/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-the expression `Hotel::Image` is ambiguous, depends on the execution path.
+the expression `Hotel::Image` is ambiguous because it depends on the execution
+path.

 As [we saw before](#resolution-algorithm-for-qualified-constants), Ruby looks
 up the constant in `Hotel` and its ancestors.
 If `app/models/image.rb` has